-Costa Rica offers some of the world’s best whitewater rafting rivers as the they go through spectacularly beautiful, largely unexplored tropical wilderness.
+Costa Rica offers some of the world’s best white water rafting rivers.
+They go through spectacularly beautiful, largely unexplored tropical wilderness.
 Regardless whether you are a rafting expert or beginner, its always an unforgettable part of any trip to Costa Rica .
-Here are the 4 rivers that I recommend for white water rafting.